Kahayla/Research-Repository-IT5016D/InterestingCode/InterestingCode.md

 ### Implementation and Security Measures

 The article underlines my introduction to URL parameters as a means of filtering and focusing on specific data within the API responses.
-Additionally, the incorporation of API keys is highlighted, emphasizing the importance of securing API endpoints.
+Additionally, the incorporation of API keys is highlighted, emphasising the importance of securing API endpoints.

 ### My Giphy App Sandbox